 Does it ever feel like your pet's dry food runs out just a little too quickly?
 If you find yourself buying a new bag at the grocery store every week, it may be time to consider buying in bulk and preserving their kibble in a pet food storage container.
-Not only can you save money in the long run; you'll also keep your pet's dry food fresher for a longer period of time.
+Not only can you save money in the long run; but you'll also keep your pet's dry food fresher for a longer period of time.
 It's a win-win.

 The Benefits of Pet Food Storage Containers